News & insights

 Trading Update 12 Months Ending 31 March 2026 (FY26)

-wellbeing.
+Samarkand Group Limited, (JPJ:SMK), is a consumer brand owner, specialist in natural health and wellbeing.
 The Company provides a trading update for year ending 31 March 2026 (FY26) on an unaudited basis.

 The Group has moved into full year profitability in FY26 on an EBITDA basis and has seen an encouraging start to FY27 trading.
 Following a period of restructuring and reconfiguration, the Group is now focused on the growth and development of its portfolio of owned natural health and wellbeing brands.
 These brands include Napiers the Herbalists, Zita West and Natures Greatest Secret.